1271 Avenue of the Americas: Lobby

 The walls are largely made of plate-glass windows and white marble panels.
 Around the core, the walls are made of stainless steel rectangular panels.
 The steel panels are designed to complement the floor colors and are arranged in a checkerboard pattern.
-The ceiling throughout the lobby is 16 ft high.
-The ceiling is made of dark maroon glass tiles, finished in a matte covering, with white lighting coves in some tiles.
-Manufactured by American-Saint Gobain Corporation, the glass tiles are suspended from washers at each corner and are designed to be removed for maintenance.
-In the late 2010s, the original glass ceiling was replaced with reddish-burgundy tiles that matched the original color.
+The ceiling throughout the lobby is 16 ft high and was originally made of dark maroon glass tiles, finished in a matte covering.
+There were white lighting coves in some tiles.
+Manufactured by American-Saint Gobain Corporation, the glass tiles were suspended from washers at each corner and were designed to be removed for maintenance.
+In the late 2010s, the original glass ceiling was replaced with reddish-burgundy tiles of similar design, which matched the original color.

 The lobby walls contain large murals by Josef Albers and Fritz Glarner, both of whom Harrison had known for many years.
 Glarner's mural, entitled Relational Painting No. 88, measures 40 by 15 ft and is mounted east of the elevators.
 It includes overlapping red, yellow, blue, gray, and black geometric shapes on a white background.
 Albers's mural, entitled Portals, measures 42 by 14 ft and is mounted west of the elevators.
 Portals includes alternating bands of white and brown glass, which surround a set of bronze and nickel plates in a way that gives the impression of depth.
 Relational Painting No. 88 was installed in April 1960, while Portals was installed twelve months later.
 Another artwork by Fortune art director Francis Brennan was installed north of the elevators in January 1965.
 Brennan's work consists of a relief measuring 13 by 6 ft, which contains all the letters of the alphabet in the Caslon 471 typeface.